top of page

 Student programmers for Team #8222 collaborate on the code for autonomous robot operation during a recent Joint Build & Practice Session at the Great Lakes Science Center – Image credit, J. Bradshaw.

 The Great Lakes Science Center's Robotics Initiative invites you to join one of our six supported teams.
-Our program is open to any high school student enrolled in the Cleveland Metropolitan School District (CMSD).
+Our program is open to any high school student in the Cleveland Metropolitan School District (CMSD).
+To apply to join one of our teams click HERE to complete the online Student Pre-Registration Form.

 • For CMSD students living in or attending school in the downtown area or on the city’s near Westside, there are two teams to choose from: